nogleo/nogleo/README.md

 ### Hi there 👋
+- 🔭 Low-cost Data Acquisition Systems for Vibration and Acoustics
+- 🌱 Python and Rust for Embeded Devices
+- 📫 How to reach me: leo.nog88@gmail.com
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I'm a Mechanical Engineering Professor

 <!--
 **nogleo/nogleo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.